-- Raising awareness throughout the Council of the statutory "duty of care" relating to children and young people and actively encourage good practice amongst all staff, elected members, volunteers and contractors.
-This will include mandatory "introduction to safeguarding" training for all staff and the publication of relevant child safeguarding updates on the Council's intranet; - Creating a safe and healthy environment within all its services, avoiding situations where abuse or allegations of abuse may occur; - Recruiting, training, supervising and supporting staff, elected members and volunteers who work with children and young people to adopt best practice to safeguard and protect children and young people from abuse, and themselves against false allegations; - All staff and volunteers who work with children and young people will be subject to an Enhanced Disclosure and Barring Service (DBS) check; - Responding to any allegations appropriately and implementing the appropriate disciplinary and appeals procedures; - Requiring staff, elected members and volunteers to adopt and abide by the Council's Child Protection Policy, together with any procedures and good practice guidelines that may be published from time to time, through the inclusion of a clause within every job description;

-- Respecting and promoting the rights, wishes and feelings of children and young people.
-Listening to children and young people, minimising dangers and working closely with other agencies; - Making sure organisations that are awarded grant funding or contracts have a child protection policy whenever there is the likelihood of contact with children and young people; - Co-operating with the requirements of and guidance from Hertfordshire Child Safeguarding Board and Hertfordshire County Council's Children Services department.
+- Raising awareness throughout the Council of the statutory "duty of care" relating to children and young people and actively encourage good practice amongst all staff, councillors, volunteers and contractors.
+This will include mandatory "introduction to safeguarding" training for all staff and the publication of relevant child safeguarding updates on the Council's intranet. - Creating a safe and healthy environment within all its services, avoiding situations where abuse or allegations of abuse may occur. - Recruiting, training, supervising and supporting staff, councillors and volunteers who work with children and young people to adopt best practice to safeguard and protect children and young people from abuse, and themselves against false allegations. - All staff and volunteers who work with children and young people will be subject to an Enhanced Disclosure and Barring Service (DBS) check. - Responding to any allegations appropriately and implementing the appropriate disciplinary and appeals procedures. - Requiring staff, councillors and volunteers to adopt and abide by the Council's Child Protection Policy, together with any procedures and good practice guidelines that may be published from time to time, through the inclusion of a clause within every job description. - Respecting and promoting the rights, wishes and feelings of children and young people.
+Listening to children and young people, minimising dangers and working closely with other agencies. - Making sure organisations that are awarded grant funding or contracts have a child protection policy whenever there is the likelihood of contact with children and young people. - Co-operating with the requirements of and guidance from Hertfordshire Safeguarding Children Partnership and HCC's Children Services department.

-However it is not the responsibility of any Borough/District Council member, employee, volunteer or contracted service provider to determine whether abuse is being experienced, or has taken place, or indeed the nature of any abuse.
-A Borough/District Council is not responsible for investigating any safeguarding incidents or allegations, involving children or young people.
-The role of the District Council member, employee, and volunteer or contracted service provider is to inform and report concerns, not to investigate or judge.
+It is not the responsibility of any Borough/District Council councillor, employee, volunteer or contracted service provider to determine whether abuse is being experienced, or has taken place, or indeed the nature of any abuse.
+The Council is not responsible for investigating any safeguarding incidents or allegations, involving children or young people.
+The role of the District Council councillor, employee, volunteer or contracted service provider is to inform and report concerns, not to investigate or judge.
 However they should be aware of signs and symptoms that could indicate abuse.
-The one exception is when an allegation has been made against a Member, employee, volunteer or contracted service provider in which case an investigation is carried out under the guidance of the Local Authority Designated Officer (see section 2.2).
+The one exception is when an allegation has been made against a councillor, employee, volunteer or contracted service provider in which case an investigation is carried out under the guidance of the Local Authority Designated Officer (see section 2.2).